The Best Champagne for Mimosas

 These mimosa recipes are only slightly more involved, but it’s well worth it for these stunning cocktails.

-Print off this fun graphic, and you won't even need a recipe to make a mimosa.
+Bonus!
+Print off this fun mimosa recipe graphic!
 These simple instructions will make your brunch easier (and more stylish) than ever.
 Print it off to have on hand by your mimosa bar, or simply hang it up in your kitchen for a piece of sunny decor.

 What do you think is the best Champagne for mimosas?
 Let us know in the comments below!